abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 intimidated.

 I remember an example Ajahn Chah gave about this.
 He said, “Sometimes you get a splinter in your foot.
-It’s kind of small and you don’t feel it all the time, but every once in a while you step in a particular way that causes you to be irritated by it.
+It’s kind of small, and you don’t feel it all the time, but every once in a while you step in a particular way that causes you to be irritated by it.
 So the thought arises, *I really have to do something about this splinter.* Then you carry on and forget